Lamden/docs/docs/dapps.md

 ### 1.1 Upgrading Connection Information
 Sometime you will want to make changes to the connection information to add or change charms or maybe even change the contract.
 As part of the `lamdenWalletGetInfo` event you will be returned a hashed value of the wallet's previously approved request.
-This is an MD5 hash of the JSON string you provided to the user for approval (minus and  "reapprove or newKeypair" options.

 You can use this hash to determine if the wallet using your dApp has the most current connection approval, and if not then you can send them a new connection approval with the updated info.
 See [Re-approving](/docs/dapps#re-approving-your-application) below.